0hq/starter_chess_engine/README.md

 logic files held in js/rewrite.js and the version i wrote in 4 hours for a competition is js/will.js

+Quiescence search has been removed temporarily so it kind of sucks.

 - [x] Depth-first search.
 - [x] Alpha/beta pruning.
 - [x] Move ordering.